MaryamSaeedmehr/AVRDebouncing/README.md

 ## Step4 : Program Atmega16

-To ptogram your microcontroler in the proteus , just double click on it and choose the .hex file and press OK !
+To program your microcontroler in the proteus , just double click on it and choose the .hex file and press OK !

 ## Step5 : Enjoy It